What we do

 What is Community Forestry?

-With numerous overlapping threats to both mpingo and its habitat a solution is required that will provide long term protection for the forests and a sustainable supply of mpingo.
-Where law enforcement is weak the people best able to exert some control over the forests are the people who live in and around them: the local communities.
+With numerous overlapping threats to natural forests a solution is required that will provide long term protection for these forests and a sustainable utilization of forest based resources.
+With limited resources from the Government, the people best able to exert some control over the forests are the rural communities who live and around them.
 However, the question then becomes: why should they care?

 For communities to reap the benefits from forest resources, they must first have rights and ownership over their forest.
 Fortunately, Tanzania has a favourable policy framework that supports community-based forest management which is known as Participatory Forest Management (PFM).
 Under this framework, communities are able to set aside areas as Village Land Forest Reserves (VLFRs) managed by the Village Council and Village Natural Resource Committee, thereby clarifying local tenure over forest resources on village lands.
-However, the process to establish a formalized VLFR is costly, takes time and can be quite cumbersome and complicated.
-These challenges have therefore limited the number of established VLFRs in Tanzania, and the result is that very few communities are able to derive sufficient economic benefits that encourage them to carry out sustainable forest management practices.
-At MCDI we are trying to change this by assisting communities undergo the process to establish a formal VLFR, enabling them to take ownership over their forest resources.
+However, the process to establish a formalized VLFR is costly and takes time.
+At MCDI we are assisting communities undergo the process to establish a formal VLFR, enabling them to take ownership over their forest resources then support them for sustainable utilization of forest based resources.

 Our strategy to achieve this is based on a number of key supporting building blocks:

-- New international voluntary carbon markets are prepared to pay forest managers to safeguard the carbon locked up in their forests under a scheme called Reduced Emissions from Deforestation and Forest Degradation (REDD).
+• New international voluntary carbon markets are prepared to pay forest managers to safeguard the carbon locked up in their forests.

-Once communities have secured rights and control over their forests, they can begin identifying and engaging with income generating opportunities that will provide benefits directly to the communities themselves.
-And getting a fair price for forest products, such as timber, is critical if communities are to reap maximum benefits from their forests.
-Illegal logging is widespread in south-eastern Tanzania (>90% of timber from the region) and competition from unregulated sources prevents communities from realising the true value of their timber.
+Once communities have secured rights and control over their forests, they begin identifying and engaging with income generating opportunities that provide benefits directly to the communities themselves.
+Getting a fair price for forest products, such as timber, is critical if communities are to reap maximum benefits from their forests.
+Competition from unregulated sources prevents rural communities from realising the true value of their timber.

 Forest certification allows one to securely label forest products as having been legally felled from well managed forests, and thus to differentiate them from other products from less ethically managed sources.
 Forest certification also includes a system to monitor the supply chain by which a log is turned into a finished product.
 If, and only if, every company along the supply chain holds a Chain of Custody certificate from the certificate issuing authority, then the final product can also be certified, and consumers can be confident that the product they are buying contains no uncertified wood.